Florida Sexual Abuse Lawsuits

 Florida has made progress towards helping survivors of sexual abuse get justice by changing some of its statute of limitations (SOLs) laws for child sexual abuse for both criminal and civil claims.
 While the changes the state has made are a step in the right direction, a greater effort needs to be made to get more of the existing SOLs eliminated as well as opening up a revival window for claims that are currently time-barred.

-Criminal Statute of Limitation Laws for Florida
+Criminal Statute of Limitations Laws for Florida

 In 2020, Florida eliminated the criminal SOL for felony sexual battery of victims under the age of 18.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Florida a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
 A score of 3 is defined as a criminal SOL eliminated for felonies only.

-Civil Statute of Limitation Laws for Florida
+Civil Statute of Limitations Laws for Florida

 In 2010, Florida eliminated the civil SOL for sexual battery offenses against victims under 16 years old.
 This new law also applied to non-expired claims that arose prior to the law being signed in July 2010.
 Unfortunately, a proposal to eliminate the civil SOL for sexual offenses against minors and adults as well as open a 1-year revival window did not pass in the Florida legislature.